automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Thecocoelurus.md

 # Thecocoelurus
-## Description: Is this the earliest ornithomimid in the fossil record?
+## Is this the earliest ornithomimid in the fossil record?